Last Updated October 11, 2019 at 1:22PM

 Xero offers over 500 integrations with other software, while QuickBooks Online offers about 400 integrations.
 What we should keep in mind is that, it’s not about the number of integrations but rather the quality of the integrations.
 Each have their own “ecosystem” of software and some software would only work with one or the other.

 This one is a funny category.
 QBO support used to be atrocious… But intuit has heard this complaint loud and clear!
-I’ve details the types of support available for each below:
+I’ve detailed the types of support available for each below:

 – Phone (9AM-8PM)(EDT) Mon-Fri